dawbarton/dawbarton.github.io/research/potentialprojects.md

-@def title = "David AW Barton &mdash; areas for collaboration"
+@def title = "Areas for collaboration"

-# Potential research projects and areas for collaboration
+@def shorttitle = "Collaboration"

 Below are a list of areas I'm keen to work on in the future.
 This isn't an exclusive list &mdash; there are plenty of other things that interest me!
 Feel free to [get in touch](/) if there is anything that interests you.